Boardwalk

-A boardwalk (alternatively board walk, boarded path, or promenade) is an elevated footpath, walkway, or causeway built with wooden planks that enables pedestrians to cross wet, fragile, or marshy land.
-They are also in effect a low type of bridge.
+A boardwalk (alternatively board walk, boarded path, or promenade) is an elevated footpath, walkway, or causeway typically built with wooden planks, which functions as a type of low water bridge or small viaduct that enables pedestrians to better cross wet, muddy or marshy lands.
 Such timber trackways have existed since at least Neolithic times.

+In many seaside resort locations, boardwalks along the beach provide access to shops, hotels, and tourist attractions.
+The Jersey Shore in the United States is especially noted for its abundance of boardwalks.

 Some wooden boardwalks have had sections replaced by concrete and even "a type of recycled plastic that looks like wood."

 History

 An early example is the Sweet Track that Neolithic people built in the Somerset levels, England, around 6000 years ago.
 This track consisted mainly of planks of oak laid end-to-end, supported by crossed pegs of ash, oak, and lime, driven into the underlying peat.

 The Wittmoor bog trackway is the name given to each of two prehistoric plank roads, or boardwalks, trackway No. I being discovered in 1898 and trackway No. II in 1904 in the Wittmoor bog in northern Hamburg, Germany.
 The trackways date to the 4th and 7th century AD, both linked the eastern and western shores of the formerly inaccessible, swampy bog.
 A part of the older trackway No. II dating to the period of the Roman Empire is on display at the permanent exhibition of the Archaeological Museum Hamburg in Harburg borough, Hamburg.